suorcd/flake-ffmep8/README.md

 # flake-ffmep-full

-A Nix flake that builds FFmpeg from source using the latest code from the official FFmpeg repository, with all features enabled (ffmpeg-full configuration).
+A Nix flake that builds FFmpeg from source using the latest code from the official FFmpeg repository, with all features enabled (ffmpeg8 configuration).

 ## Usage